Cozy Peach Kitchen

 • Quick & easy: This recipe requires just about 15 minutes of active time.
 The rest of the time is spent waiting for the potatoes and broccoli to cook, so all-in-all this is a pretty low-effort soup recipe.

 • Made for toppings: This is the kind of soup that's even better with toppings.
-Add a touch of vegan sour cream and cheddar shreds, tempeh bacon, and crackers for the ultimate bowl of comfort.
+Add a touch of vegan sour cream and cheddar shreds, smoked tempeh chopped into "bacon" bits, and seed crackers for the ultimate bowl of comfort.

 • Creamy: It's actually really easy to make dairy-free soups creamy.
 For this broccoli soup, we use potatoes and soy milk for that classic creamy texture.
 But don't worry, any variety of non-dairy milk works!